 Date:

-Student Name:Year Level:
+Student Name: Year Level:

 Issued By:

 Re: Excessive Absence Namely

-This is an official warning issued to you on the above date regarding your child's excessive absence
+This is an official warning issued to you on the above date regarding your child's excessive absence.

-Please explain the reason for the absence on the above date/s.
-Also please attach any medical certificate as appropriate.
+Please explain the reason for the abser certificate as appropriate. nce on the above date/s.
+Also please attach any medical

 The reason for the excessive absent is:

-If there are further incidents, we will impose further consequences up to and including dismissal.
+If there are further incidents, we will in mpose further consequences up to and including dismissal.

+Parent's Signature

+Date